On the Symmetries of Deep Learning Models and their Internal Representations: The symmetries of nonlinearities

 \begin{definition} When the hypotheses of \cref{lem:intertwiner} are satisfied (namely, \(\sigma(I_n) \) is invertible) we call \(G_{\sigma_n}\) the \textbf{intertwiner group of the activation \(\sigma_n\)}.
 We denote the image of the homomorphism $\phi_\sigma$ as \(\phi_{\sigma}(G_{\sigma_n})\). \end{definition}

 The intertwiner group $G_{\sigma_n}$ and $\phi_{\sigma}$ are concretely described for a range of activations in \cref{fig-intertwiner-groups} --- the last two examples motivate the generality of \cref{def:intertwiner}.
 Note also that in both of those cases \(A \mapsto \phi_\sigma(A)\) is \emph{not} a homomorphism on all of \(GL_{n}(\RR)\), but \emph{is} a homomorphism when restricted to the appropriate subgroup \(G_{\sigma_n}\).
-Details related to the calculations can be found in \cref{sec:calc-intertwiner-grps}.
+While a substantial part of \cref{fig-intertwiner-groups} can be found scattered in prior work, our calculations in \cref{sec:calc-intertwiner-grps} deal with the different cases of \cref{fig-intertwiner-groups} in a uniform way, by what amounts to an algorithm that compute $G_{\sigma_n}$ and $\phi_{\sigma}$ given in terms of elementary properties of any (reasonable) activation function \( \sigma \).\footnote{We defer further discussion of and references to this prior work to \cref{sec:calc-intertwiner-grps}.} As design of activation functions remains an active industry (for example \cite{elhage2022solu}), our techniques for computing $G_{\sigma_n}$ could be useful in future studies of network symmetries.

 The following theorem shows that the activation basis is intimately related to the intertwiner group of \( \relu\): \( G_{\relu} \) admits a natural group-theoretic characterization in terms of the rays spanned by the activation basis, and dually the rays spanned by the activation basis can be recovered from \( G_{\relu} \) .
 While both its statement and proof are elementary, our interest in this theorem lies in the question of whether it could \emph{potentially} provide theoretical justification for focusing model interpretation studies on individual activations.
 We investigate this question further in \cref{sec:net-dissect}.